Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 The late 1970s and early 1980s was an era of enthusiastic cinematic experimentation by Hong Kong moviemakers.
 These years are often referred to as the New Wave Period.

-Following this period, Tsui Hark and director Ching Siu-tung demonstrated their accomplishments from the preceding era by releasing the memorable A Chinese Ghost Story (1987).
-A gorgeous production based on one of the most renowned ghostly encounters from the Liao Zhai collection of Chinese supernatural tales, the production exemplified the fluidity of Xianxia story elements as far as genre-mixing is concerned.
-A box office hit, it also cemented the enduring big-screen popularity of the late Leslie Cheung and Taiwanese actress Joey Wong.
+Following this period, Tsui Hark and director Ching Siu-tung showcased their accumulated experiences by releasing the memorable A Chinese Ghost Story (1987).
+A gorgeous production based on one of the most renowned ghostly encounters from the Liaozhai collection of Chinese supernatural tales, the production exemplified the fluidity of Xianxia story elements as far as genre-mixing is concerned.
+A box-office hit, it also cemented the enduring big-screen popularity of the late Leslie Cheung and Taiwanese actress Joey Wong.

 3. Green Snake (青蛇)